martony38/Catalog-App/README.md

 Source code for my fourth project for the [Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004) (FSWDN) program from Udacity.

-This project is a web application that provides a list of items within a variety of categories and integrate third party user registration and authentication via OAuth 1.0 and 2.0 The web app also provides API endpoints to access/edit the same information as displayed in the HTML endpoints for an arbitrary item in the catalog.
+This project is a web application that provides a list of items within a variety of categories and integrate third party user registration and authentication via OAuth 1.0 and 2.0 The web app also provides rate limited API endpoints to access/edit the same information as displayed in the HTML endpoints for an arbitrary item in the catalog.

 ## Table of Contents
 * [Installation](#Installation)